Total Generalized Variation of the Normal Vector Field and Applications to Mesh Denoising: Numerical Realization

-The minimization \wrt $W$ in~\cref{line:ADMM:W-problem} is an unconstrained, positive definite quadratic problem and thus requires the solution of a linear system of equations.
+The minimization \wrt~$W$ in~\cref{line:ADMM:W-problem} is an unconstrained, positive definite quadratic problem and thus requires the solution of a linear system of equations.
+Since $\tangentRT$ has two scalar degrees of freedom on each edge, see \eqref{eq:tangent-RT0:degrees-of-freedom}, the size of the system is twice the number of edges.
 We use a conjugate gradient method to solve this problem.
+We found that preconditioning via symmetric successive over relaxation (SSOR) was sufficiently efficient.
+We are using the \petsc conjugate gradient (CG) implementation \cite{BalayAbhyankarAdamsBrownBruneBuschelmanConstantinescuDenerFaibussowitschGroppIsaacKaushikKnepleyKongMcInnesMunsonRuppSananSarichSmithZhangZhangBensonSuhDalcinEijkhoutHaplaJolivetKarpeevKrugerMayMitchellRomanZampiniMillsZhang:2024:1} with a relative tolerance of $10^{-3}$ with respect to the Euclidean norm of the residual, which typically requires about $70$~iterations.